Nallantli/Sono/README.md

 The Search parameter must be of type `Matrix` or `Phone`.
 The `Rule`, when applied, will search the sequence sequentially for a value applicable ot the Search parameter.
 The Search parameter can also be `null`, in which case the `Rule` will look only with concern to the boundary parameters.

-The Transformation parameter must be of type `Vector`, containing `Matrix` or `Phone` values.
+The Transformation parameter must be of type `Vector`, containing `Matrix` or `Phone` values, or a `Matrix`, `Phone`, or `String` value that will be inserted as a 1-element `Vector`.
+A `Vector` value is used to transform into sequences of greater length than a single segment, e.g. `... -> {'n', 'd'}`.
 If the Search parameter is satisfied, the values within the Transformation parameter will be applied to the found `Phone`.
 For a `Matrix` value in the parameter, the application will generate a `Phone` with the values of the Search transformed by the `Matrix`.
 For a `Phone` value in the parameter, there is no transformation and the value is simply appended in place of the Search parameter.
 Using a `Vector` with multiple values allows for the creation of multiple new `Phone` values with their sequential transformations or replacements with respect to the Search parameter.

 The Boundary parameters follow the same format as the Transformation parameter, but scan the sequence in the manner of the Search parameter.
 They must be declared as `Vector`.
 In addition to the values allowed for the Transformation parameter, Boundary parameters may also contain the following `String` values: